INL/blacklab-presentation/blacklab.md

 - Upload and index your own corpora

 ???
-Finally, let's see what Frontend is all about.
+Let's see what Frontend is all about.
 It's a web-based corpus search application, the same one we use at the INT for publishing our corpora, such as the Modern Dutch Corpus.

 It features three 'difficulty levels' of search interface, so users can work with it no matter their experience.
 It allows filtering on metadata so you can search the part of the corpus you're interested in.
 It allows grouping and sorting on various properties, including contextual ones such as the text matched, or the word to the left of the match.